Multilateralist foreign policy?

 1933 - 2023

 As recently as 2020, the German Institute for International and Security Affairs (SWP) (Hanns W. Maull) associated multilateralism with China and Putin.
-However, since Russia's war of aggression against Ukraine, it has become clear that nothing is further from Putin's mind than a policy of mutual respect.
-Thus, the concept of a multilateralist foreign policy appears to have failed miserably, or at least to be in a deep crisis—the starting point for the Frankfurt-based group of authors led by Gunter Hellmann to sensitively examine the concept of multilateralism for its sustainability prospects (2022).
+However, since Russia's war of aggression against Ukraine, it has become undeniably clear that Putin is far removed from a policy of mutual respect.
+This suggests that the concept of a multilateralist foreign policy has failed spectacularly, or at least is in deep crisis – the starting point for the Frankfurt-based group of authors led by Gunter Hellmann to critically examine the concept of multilateralism for its sustainability prospects (2022).

-As appropriate and meritorious as this continuation of the concept of multilateralism appears in the face of global challenges, I believe it is insufficient as a foreign policy perspective.
-Opportunities for understanding are always measured by the respective level of civility: If an aggressive actor operates according to the logic of power, opportunities for understanding only arise if this actor is countered by sufficient countervailing power.
-Otherwise, attempts at dialogue become a farce, even reinforcing the actor's aggression – an insight that, in foreign policy terms, can be understood as a continuation of Helga Haftendorn's guiding principle of security and détente.
+As appropriate and commendable as this continuation of the multilateralism concept may seem in light of global challenges, it is, in my view, insufficient as a foreign policy perspective; for the chances of reaching an understanding are always measured by the respective level of civility: If an aggressive actor operates according to the logic of power, then opportunities for understanding only arise if this actor is met with sufficient counter-power.
+Otherwise, attempts at dialogue become a farce, indeed, they reinforce the actor's aggression – an insight that can be understood in foreign policy terms as a continuation of Helga Haftendorn's guiding principle of security and détente.

-In light of this, the conclusion of Realistic Multilateralism emerges: Good foreign policy operates with an awareness of the dominant logics of action and levels of civility.
-This is precisely what enables it to pursue multilateralist goals creatively and effectively.
+In light of this, a realistic multilateralism leads to the conclusion that good foreign policy operates with an awareness of the dominant logics of action and levels of civility in each case.
+It is precisely through this awareness that it can pursue multilateralist goals creatively and effectively.

 Volker Prittwitz/Berlin